jsuddsjr/zork-rust/README.md

 > WARNING: This is a work in progress.

 So, I decided to try my hand at Rust.
 I gave myself two weeks to build a Zork-like game engine.
-Although the objecs are built-in, I wanted to mimic the open-ended text-based experience of the Zork universe.
+Although the objects are built-in, I wanted to mimic the open-ended text-based experience of the Zork universe.
 Having never done any Rust programming, I thought, "how hard could it be?" *Very*, as it turned out.

 Let's start with the good stuff.